Pump-probe spectroscopy of the one-dimensional extended Hubbard model at half filling

 To better clarify the state under the creation of excitons by the pump pulse in the SDW phase, we also present the results with larger interaction parameters.
 Figure~\ref{fig:i0ltfr6A}(a) shows the single-particle excitation spectra in the GS at $U=20$ and $V=6$.
-Reflecting the large interaction parameters, the lower Hubbard band appears at a lower energy level.
+Reflecting the large interaction parameters, the LHB appears at a lower-energy level.
 Figure~\ref{fig:i0ltfr6A}(b) shows $A^{-} (k, \omega, \Delta t_{\mathrm{pr}})$ after the pump-pulse irradiation, which resembles the dispersions obtained by the interaction quench \cite{Zawadzki2019PRB}.
-A new dispersion with the same shape as the lower Hubbard band appears above the Fermi level.
-The energy difference between the new bands and the lower Hubbard bands is the same as the excitonic energy estimated from the peak position of $\sigma(\omega)$ ($\omega\simeq13.55$, see Fig.~\ref{fig:noneq-opt-cond_U20_V6}).
+A new dispersion with the same shape as the LHB appears above the Fermi level.
+The energy difference between the new band and the LHB is the same as the excitonic energy estimated from the peak position of $\Re \sigma(\omega)$ ($\omega \approx 13.55$, see Fig.~\ref{fig:noneq-opt-cond_U20_V6}).

-Furthermore, dispersionless flat bands, which may be associated with charge-order fluctuations, also appear both above and below the lower Hubbard band \cite{Lu2012PRL,Zawadzki2019PRB}.
+Furthermore, dispersionless flat bands, which may be associated with charge-order fluctuations, also appear both above and below the LHB \cite{Lu2012PRL,Zawadzki2019PRB}.
 Recall that, in the nonequilibrium optical conductivity after the pump-pulse irradiation, four peaks $\beta$, $\gamma$, $\delta$, and $\varepsilon$ emerge in addition to the peak $\alpha$ originating from the excitation between different parity excitons (see Fig.~\ref{fig:noneq-opt-cond_U20_V6}).
-By comparing the peak positions in the optical conductivity with the energy-level differences of the peaks in the DOS, we can identify that the broad peak $\beta$ is ascribed to the excitation from the lower Hubbard band to the flat band, the hump structure $\gamma$ originates from the excitation from the flat band to the lower Hubbard band, and the two peaks $\gamma$ and $\varepsilon$ arise from the excitation from the flat bands to the newly emerging bands above the Fermi level.
+By comparing the peak positions in the optical conductivity with the energy-level differences of the peaks in the DOS, we can identify that the broad peak $\beta$ is ascribed to the excitation from the LHB to the flat band, the hump structure $\gamma$ originates from the excitation from the flat band to the LHB, and the two peaks $\gamma$ and $\varepsilon$ arise from the excitation from the flat bands to the newly emerging bands above the Fermi level.
 The corresponding optical excitations are depicted by black arrows in Fig.~\ref{fig:i0ltfr6A}(c).